sksDonni/time-management/CONTRIBUTING.md

-# How to contribute
+# How to Contribute

-  Contributions may include opening any issue or raising a pull request to resolve an issue.
-Please ask to be assigned to an issue if you are interested in contributing.
+  Contributions may include opening any issue, or raising a pull request to resolve an issue.
+To raise a pull request, please first fork the repository, and then ask to be assigned to an issue.

 # Using Make